New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 The Post Office offers competitive fixed-rate options from 3.99% APR up to 4.99% and variable rate options from 2.94% APR up to 5.39%.
 These loans feature flexible repayment periods, allowing borrowers to extend the term length or reduce their monthly payments if necessary.
 They also have no early repayment charges, meaning you can pay off the mortgage sooner without any extra fees.

-These Post Office loans offer features such as potential capital build-up, additional borrowing capability, fee waivers, and more, aimed at helping customers achieve an affordable financial future after retirement.
+These Post Office loans offer features such as potential capital build-up, additional borrowing capability, fee waivers, and more aimed at helping customers achieve an affordable financial future after retirement.

 For more information about Post Office’s range of retirement interest-only mortgages and latest rates, please visit Post Office Retirement Mortgages Interest Rates.